Information for Parents

 How safe are the parking lots?

 We cover parking lots on our patrol of campus, as well as part of our regular rounds of parking enforcement.
-All lots either have either a call box or camera(s) that connects to our communication center.
+All lots have either a call box or camera(s) that connects to our communication center.
 Just as the overall safety of a community is dependent on the vigilance of the community, so too is the safety of our university grounds, buildings and parking lots.
 As with all parking lots, always be aware of your surroundings.
 Never leave valuables visible in your car.
 Secure your vehicle at all times, even if you are only planning to leave it unattended for a short period.

 We thank you for taking your time to learn what we are doing to keep you child safe while they attend our university.
 Please feel free to contact us at University Police if you have any other questions or concerns.
 We are striving to provide the best and safest learning environment possible.